-Public health and human services expenditures were \$29.5 billion in fiscal year 2011 and are projected to be \$30.1 billion in fiscal year 2012.
-For fiscal year 2013, \$29.3 billion is proposed for these purposes.
-With regard to fiscal year 2012 expenditures, \$10.9 billion was funded from the General Fund, while \$10.8 billion is estimated to be provided from the General Fund for fiscal year 2013.
-Federal funds are expected to decrease by \$771 million, and augmentations are expected to decrease by \$7.8 million for fiscal year 2013.
+Public health and human services expenditures were \$29.5 billion in fiscal year 2011, \$29.2 billion in fiscal year 2012 and are projected to be \$30 billion in fiscal year 2013.
+With regard to fiscal year 2011 expenditures, \$9.1 billion was funded from the General Fund, while \$10.8 billion was funded from the General Fund for fiscal year 2012 and \$10.9 billion is estimated to be provided from the General Fund for fiscal year 2013.
+Federal funds are expected to increase by \$539 million, and augmentations are expected to increase by \$42 million for fiscal year 2013.
 Public health and human service programs are the largest single component of combined state and federal spending in the Commonwealth's operating budget.
-The overall budget decrease reflects the implementation of significant cost containment and operational efficiencies which more than offset costs for caseload increases, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and intellectual disabilities.
+The overall budget increase reflects the impact of caseload increases, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and intellectual disabilities.

-The proposed fiscal year 2013 budget includes \$328.7 million of receipts from the Tobacco Settlement Fund that will be expended for health care related programs.
+The fiscal year 2013 enacted budget includes \$337.4 million of receipts from the Tobacco Settlement Fund that will be expended for health care related programs.
 Federal funds matching the state Tobacco Master Settlement Agreement (MSA) funds are also provided.
-In addition, under the terms of the 1998 settlement that created the Tobacco
+In addition, under the terms of the 1998 settlement that created the Tobacco Settlement Fund, payments by the tobacco companies may, in certain circumstances be reduced, reflecting decline in cigarette sales, and such payments also may be limited, delayed or terminated as a result of bankruptcy or insolvency of tobacco companies or legal challenges to the settlement or to amounts due thereunder.
+Since fiscal year 2007, receipts from the Tobacco MSA have been reduced as certain tobacco companies decided to withhold or to place into escrow over \$4 billion in payments to the various states and localities under provisions of the Tobacco MSA.
+The

-Settlement Fund, payments by the tobacco companies may, in certain circumstances be reduced, reflecting decline in cigarette sales, and such payments also may be limited, delayed or terminated as a result of bankruptcy or insolvency of tobacco companies or legal challenges to the settlement or to amounts due thereunder.
-Since fiscal year 2007, receipts from the Tobacco MSA have been reduced as certain tobacco companies decided to withhold or to place into escrow approximately \$3.3 billion in payments to the various states and localities under provisions of the Tobacco MSA.
-The Commonwealth's share of withheld Tobacco MSA funds totals over \$185 million.
+Commonwealth's share of withheld Tobacco MSA funds totals over \$225 million.
 The Commonwealth has filed suit to recover the disputed payment funding withheld by tobacco companies.
-For fiscal year 2012, receipts from the April 2011 payment were reduced by \$50.9 million and for fiscal year 2013, estimated receipts from the April 2012 payment are reduced by \$46.7 million.
+For fiscal year 2012, receipts from the April 2011 payment were reduced by \$50.9 million and for fiscal year 2013, receipts from the April 2012 payment were reduced by \$43 million.

 Programs providing temporary financial assistance and medical assistance comprise the largest portion of public health and human services expenditures.
-General Fund expenditures for these assistance programs by the Commonwealth amounted to \$5.1 billion in fiscal year 2011, while \$6.6 billion was budgeted from the General Fund for fiscal year 2012 and \$6.7 billion is proposed for fiscal year 2013.
-A nursing home assessment fee provided a General Fund offset (meaning a reduction in required General Fund appropriations) of \$229.6 million in fiscal year 2011 and is expected to provides a \$192.7 million offset in fiscal year 2012.
-In fiscal year 2013, the nursing home assessment offset is projected to be \$188.7 million.
-A Statewide managed care organization Gross Receipts Tax assessment provided a General Fund offset of \$371.2 million in fiscal year 2011 and is expected to provide a \$319.8 million assessment in fiscal year 2012 The Gross Receipts Tax assessment is projected to provide a \$19.9 million in fiscal year 2013.
-In addition, a Statewide Quality Care Assessment provided a \$120.9 million offset in fiscal year 2011 and is expected to provide a \$109 million offset in fiscal year 2012.
-The Statewide Quality Care Assessment is projected to provide a \$109 million offset in fiscal year 2013.
-For 2013 approximately 37 percent of the total cost of assistance to the economically needy will be supported by Commonwealth funds appropriated from the General Fund.
+General Fund expenditures for these assistance programs by the Commonwealth amounted to \$5.1 billion in fiscal year 2011, \$6.6 billion in fiscal year 2012 while \$6.7 billion is budgeted from the General Fund for fiscal year 2013.
+A nursing home assessment fee provided a General Fund offset (meaning a reduction in required General Fund appropriations) of \$229.6 million in fiscal year 2011, \$215.4 million in fiscal year 2012 and is expected to provide a \$188.7 million offset in fiscal year 2013.
+A Statewide managed care organization Gross Receipts Tax assessment provided a General Fund offset of \$371.2 million in fiscal year 2011, \$373.9 million in fiscal year 2012 and is expected to provide a \$120.9 million offset in fiscal year 2011, a \$109 million offset in fiscal year 2013.
+In addition, a Statewide Quality Care Assessment provided a \$120.9 million offset in fiscal year 2011, a \$109 million offset in fiscal year 2012 and is expected to provide a \$120.9 million offset in fiscal year 2013 approximately 36 percent of the total cost of assistance to the economically needy will be supported by Commonwealth funds appropriated from the General Fund.
 The balance is provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.